mbbu/16S_Accreditation/Dada2_report.md

 ![reverse_error_plot](https://user-images.githubusercontent.com/57720624/113694512-88f82c00-96d8-11eb-9fea-eead0ef38b11.png)

 ## Dereplication ##
-Dereplication involved retrieving unique sequences from all the identical sequence reads which serves to reduce redundancy and computation time needed for analysis.
+Dereplication involves retrieving unique sequences from all the identical sequence reads, which reduces redundancy and computation time needed for analysis.
-New quality scores were assigned to the unique sequences which is a functionality of the dereplication process.
+New quality scores were assigned to the unique sequences, which is a functionality of the dereplication process.

 ## Sample Inference #

-Sample inference was performed in order to obtain sequence variants from the dereplicated sequences using the core sample inference algorithm supported by DADA2.
-DADA2 provides two modes, ```pool=TRUE``` and ```pool=FALSE```. ```pool=TRUE```improves the detection of rare variants that were observed just once or twice in an individual sample but many times across all samples.
+Sample inference was performed to obtain sequence variants from the dereplicated sequences using the core sample inference algorithm supported by DADA2.
+DADA2 provides two modes, "`pool=TRUE` "and "`pool=FALSE` ". "`pool=TRUE` "improves the detection of rare variants observed just once or twice in an individual sample but often across all samples.
 However, it is a very computationally taxing step and can become intractable for datasets of tens of millions of reads.
-If a study does not need detection of rare variants then we recommend the Independent inference ```pool=FALSE```.
+If a study does not need detection of rare variants then the Independent inference "`pool=FALSE` "is recommended.
 It has the advantage that computation time is linear in the number of samples, and memory requirements are flat with the number of samples.
 This allows scaling out to datasets of almost unlimited size.
-The multithreading parameter was set to true since the process is heavy and takes up a lot of computing resources.
+Therefore, we set the multithreading parameter to true since the process is computationally heavy.

 ## Merging ##
-Merging of the forward and reverse paired reads was carried out using the default minOverlap of 20 and setting the trimOverhang parameter to true as overhangs were not trimmed earlier in the pipeline.
+Merging of the forward and reverse paired reads was carried out using the default `minOverlap` of 20 and setting the `trimOverhang` parameter to true since we did not trim overhangs earlier in the pipeline.
-The parameters were chosen to facilitate optimal merging without decrease in quality.
-Most of the reads were merged together, only having 1.83%  of the reads not merged.
+We chose the parameters to facilitate optimal merging without a decrease in quality.
+From there, we observed that most of the reads merged, with only 1.83%  of the reads not merged.

 ## Constructing sequence table ##

-This is a sample by sequence feature table valued by the number of times each sequence was observed in each sample.
+The sequence table is a sample by sequence feature table, which is valued by the number of times each sequence was observed in each sample.
+From the sequence table, we observed 3879 ASVs.
+The majority of the merged sequences had similar lengths, although there was a significant change in some samples.
-The sequence table revealed 11807 ASVs.
-Majority of the merged sequences had similar lengths although in some samples there was significant change

 ## Removing chimeras ##
-Chimeric sequences are identified if they can be exactly reconstructed by combining a left-segment and a right-segment from two more abundant “parent” sequences.
+Chimeric sequences are identified if they can be exactly reconstructed by combining a left-segment and a right-segment from two more abundant "parent" sequences.
-The ```removeBimeraDenovo``` function was used where sequence variants identified as bimeric are removed and bimera free collection of unique sequences is returned.
-To minimize on time taken, multithreading was set to true.
+We used the `removeBimeraDenovo` function, where sequence variants identified as bimeric are removed and return a bimera free collection of unique sequences.
+We set multithreading true to minimize on time taken and optimize the compute resources.

-95.8% of the reads were retained.
-Chimera detection led to the identification of 7928 bimeras out of 11807 input sequences, therefore retaining 3879 ASVs.
+After removing the chimeras, 95.8% of the reads were retained.
+Chimera detection identified 7928 bimeras out of 11807 input sequences, therefore retaining 3879 ASVs.

 ## Tracking reads through the pipeline
-A mean of 79.68% of the reads were retained across all the processing steps of the pipeline.
+A mean of 79.68% of the reads was retained across all the processing steps of the pipeline.

 ### Table 1.
 Summary table for reads tracking ###